13.0.2 Graduate Degree Areas of Responsibility

 - be very accessible to his or her graduate student to provide guidance and feedback;

 - arrange frequent meetings with the graduate student at which academic, research, and other issues are addressed, progress is reviewed, evaluation is provided, and future activities are identified that will be important for the success of the student;

 - provide a written report on his or her student’s progress that will be submitted to the program director at least once a year (the graduate program director will submit copies of such reports to the Dean of Graduate Studies in a timely manner);

 - conduct periodic reviews and evaluations of his or her student’s activities and progress on a more informal basis (for example, in office or lab meetings, email communications, and telephone conversations); and

 - ensure the continuation of quality supervision of the graduate student when the supervisor will be absent from the university for extended periods of time (e.g. on sabbatical or during sick leave).
 This may necessitate the appointment of a temporary supervisor, which must be approved by the graduate program director, and which must be communicated to the Dean of Graduate Studies within 14 days of the change of supervisor.

 6. The relationship between the student and the supervisor must always be professional.

-Regardless of how friendly and supportive a supervisor is with their student, this relationship must always be academic, professional, and at arm’s length.
+Regardless of how friendly and supportive a supervisor is with his or her student, this relationship must always be academic, professional, and at arm’s length.
 Relationships that are within arm’s length (for instance, romantic, sexual, or involve family or business ties) are unacceptable between supervisors and students.
-If a conflict of interest arises between a student and their supervisor (for example, when a supervisor develops emotional, financial, and/or business arrangements with the student), then the graduate program director will:
+If a conflict of interest arises between a student and his or her supervisor (for example, when a supervisor develops emotional, financial, and/or business arrangements with the student), then the graduate program director will: